 Stress raises certain hormones, like adrenaline and cortisol.
 These hormones makes us more alert, hyped up, ready for anything!
 And also deprive us of our sleep and relaxation.
 If heightened levels of adrenal hormones are your norm, it may effect your sleeping patterns and overall state of being.
 Chronic adrenal fatigue may lower your blood sugar levels as well.

-Many women with Endometriosis also suffer from depression.
+Many patients with Endometriosis also suffer from depression.
 Having a chronic, incurable disease can do that to you.
-Some women are depressed because their friends, family, or physicians do not believe their pain levels, or are unable to seek proper treatment.
+Some are depressed because their friends, family, or physicians do not believe their pain levels, or are unable to seek proper treatment.
 Some are just stuck lingering on the thought that it will come back, never truly go away, no end in sight.
 Others miss the lives they never had.
 Others want to raise a family, and are unable to conceive.
 Many, many reasons why depression may be rampant in the EndoCommunity.
 Depression fuels fatigue…and fatigue fuels depression.
 It’s a viscous cycle.
 If you are suffering from depression and are unable to pull out of it, you may wish to seek professional help.
 And it may just help with your fatigue.

 Here are several ways you can try to combat your fatigue:

 - Drink more water : staying hydrated is very important to maintaining a healthy body.
 Our bodies may grow more sluggish if we’re not getting enough water intake.
-For more info on why proper hydration is SO important, click here.

 - Distract your brain : feeling too tired to leave the house?
 Find something inside to keep your mind occupied.
 Whether it be needlepoint, reading, gardening, or cleaning, the distraction may trick your body into forgetting it’s tired.